ASNA/SunFarm/docs/replacing-yesno-with-checkboxes.md

 public decimal DECSNDCONF { get; set; }
 ```

-The new field reads: *“Decimal Send Conformation” and uses 1 digit, where 1 means Yes and 0 (zero) means No*.
+The new field reads: *"Decimal Send Conformation" and uses 1 digit, where 1 means Yes and 0 (zero) means No*.

 For convenience we will declare it right after `PERCENT_CHANGE_RETURNS` (around line 250 - see commit file differences).